 Yet the country has healed well, the people are (mostly) friendly and the atmosphere welcoming to tourists.
-There is a huge variety of things to do in Vietnam, I spent 4 weeks travelling from south to north and still didn’t have enough time to complete everything on my bucket list.
+There is a huge variety of things to do in Vietnam, I spent 4 weeks travelling from south to north as part of my South East Asia backpacking trip and still didn’t have enough time to complete everything on my bucket list.

 Vietnam Quick Facts